bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 As they say, it's funny because it's true.

-And although the the Hairball makes our lives challenging, it's often those who want to jump on the "innovation" train who are the most constrained by the Hairball:
+And although the Hairball makes our lives challenging, it's often those who want to jump on the "innovation" train who are the most constrained by the Hairball:

 <img src="images/digital_transformation.JPG" alt="https://www.instagram.com/p/BpYiky-BISZ/">